Hyiero/Angular2-Hero/README.md

-# Angular 2 & Webpack 2 Seed Project using Travis for CI
+# Angular 2 Hero Tutorial

-## This is a front end Seed project for Angular 2
+## This is a front end tutorial with Angular 2 and Typescript

 ## Commands:
 1. **npm start** - This is for local development.
 It will bundle the app and turn on the webpack-dev-server and also enable hot module replacement